hasan-kal/directory-listing-lab/README.md

 I wanted to create something simple that I can fully understand and clearly explain.
 This concept is easy to show, easy to understand, and teaches an important real-world lesson.

+I kept this project very simple so that I could fully understand the vulnerability and explain it properly in my video.

 ---